E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_RDF/readme.rst

 _________________

 One purpose of our project is to promote GC-AdResS as method which provides new insights and is not much more complex and difficult to use.
-And a good way is to use existing codes, if they can provide the informations needed.
+And a good way is to use existing codes, if they can provide the information needed.
 In GC-AdResS simulations we introduce artificial interfaces, from atomistic to hybrid and hybrid to coarse grained.
 To make sure that we indeed have an open system we have to check several properties, from structural to dynamic properties.
 Radial distribution functions (RDF'S) are the easiest way to check the structural properties of the